Kitchen cabinets refinished by Pro 1 Painters with a factory-grade sprayed finish

 What's the difference between cabinet painting and cabinet refacing?

 Painting refinishes your existing doors, drawers, and bases — same boxes, same hardware locations, new color and finish.
-Refacing replaces the door and drawer fronts entirely while keeping the existing boxes.
-Painting costs $3,500-$9,000 in our market; refacing costs $4,000-$12,000.
-Painting is the right call when your existing doors are structurally sound; refacing makes more sense when the door style itself needs to change.
+Refacing replaces the door and drawer fronts while keeping the existing boxes.
+Pro 1 cabinet painting commonly falls between $3,500 and $9,000; refacing and replacement prices depend on materials, layout, and the contractor.
+Painting is the right call when the existing doors and boxes are structurally sound; refacing makes more sense when the door style needs to change.

 Do I have to move out during the cabinet painting?